airi-14x/SOEN387-Projects/README.md

 ```
 - The Repository Core (implementing the business logic tier with no assumptions on the front-end platform.)
 - The front-end Web Project (implementing the front-end UI using servlets and jsp)

+1. Creating the Database Layer
+2. Creating the Business Core
+3. Creating Junit Test
+4. Creating the Front-End UI
+5. The System Model
 ```